akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/running-the-application.md

 ## Testing the application

-The Akka Http server is now running, and we will use the [cURL](https://en.wikipedia.org/wiki/CURL) command to test the application.
-If you should prefer to use your browser to test the service than a tool like [RESTClient](http://restclient.net/) may be good to install.
+The Akka HTTP server is now running, and we will use the [cURL](https://en.wikipedia.org/wiki/CURL) command to test the application.
+If you  prefer to use your browser to test the service then a tool like [RESTClient](http://restclient.net/) may be good to install.

 Open another console/terminal window to investigate the functionality of the application.